RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0650_Identifiers_security.md

 @jmb You are mathematician, do you think it would be a problem if Rexx applies the NFKC transformation?

+(jmb)
+Well, I'm just not the right person to ask :) As a mathematician, I suffer to think that ℜ = ℝ, and r = ℝ looks like an aberration to me.
+But, yes, at first glance, it seems that we should use NFKC for "=", and probably NFC for "==", leaving codepoint equality to explicit, low-level calls.
+And, if we follow this logic, then identifiers should be processed modulo NFKC.
+The question about whether we should warn the user when she uses two different but equivalent versions in the same source file remains open.
+(/jmb)

 ### Code review